CNAG-Biomedical-Informatics/convert-pheno/docs-site/docs/faq.md

 For those conversions, `beacon.datasets.defaults` and `beacon.cohorts.defaults` can override metadata such as `id`, `name`, `description`, `version`, `externalUrl`, `cohortType`, or `cohortDataTypes`.

 This does not currently apply to `omop2bff` or `pxf2bff`.
+Dataset-JSON and Dataset-XML accept a compact mapping file for **terminology enrichment only**;
-Dataset-JSON does not read a mapping file, but it can prepopulate synthesized dataset and cohort metadata from `studyOID` and the `TS` study title.
+it does not override synthesized entity metadata.
+Those routes prepopulate dataset and cohort metadata from `studyOID` and the `TS` study title.

 FHIR also does not read a mapping file.
 It can prepopulate dataset and cohort metadata from `ResearchStudy` and `Group` resources.